PRX/Porter/README.md

 Callback messages are dispatched at various points throughout the execution of a job.
 Whenever callback messages are sent, messages are always sent to all callbacks defined in the job.
 Callbacks are optional, and any value in `Job.Callbacks` other than an array will be ignored.
 Empty arrays are okay.

+Each callback includes `Time` and `Timestamp` values.
+These represent approximately the time at which that specific callback was sent.
+If multiple callbacks are provided for a job, they may (and likely will) have slightly different timestamps, even though they are sent in parallel.
+These time values are in addition to the ones included with individual task results, and should always be later (greater than) the task-specific values.

 Callbacks are sent as individual tasks are completed.
 For example, if a job includes three `Copy` destinations, a callback will be sent after each copy task completes.
 (Tasks are processed in parallel, so callbacks may arrive in any order).
 Task callbacks can be identified by the `TaskResult` key.
 The JSON message for a `Copy` task callback looks like this:

 ```
 {
+    "Time": "2012-12-21T12:34:56Z",
+    "Timestamp: 1356093296.123,
     "TaskResult": {
         "Job": {
             "Id": "1234567890asdfghjkl"